pablomilanese/kickstarter/README.md

 ### Challenges and Difficulties Encountered for the Analysis of Outcomes Based on Launch Date

 The first challenge I encountered was debugging formulas for the Outcomes Based on Goals table.
 I was getting an error after I had copied and pasted the formulas I used for the "Successful" column to use for the "failed" column.
-It was only when I manually did the formula again that I realized that I had not 'frozen' the column with a "$" sign on the Successful column and this was fetching information from the wrong column.
+It was only when I manually did the formula again that I realized that I had not 'frozen' the column with a "$" sign on the Successful column.
+Because of this, the formula was calculating values from the wrong column.
 Going forward I realize the importance of reworking formulas/code to ensure I am not overlooking an error.

 Another challenge I encountered was trying to confirm that my Outcomes based on Goals values were calculated correctly.
 To do so I manually filtered the datasheet with my two variables (Subcategory and Outcome), filtered the Goal column by each goal bracket and added the values to ensure they matched the results on my table.
-Although this was time-consuming I wondered if there might have been an easier way to confirm my findings.
-Going forward I want to work on my abilities to check my work and learn what are the most efficient ways to do so.
+Because this was time-consuming I wondered if there might have been an easier way to confirm my results.
+Going forward I want to improve my abilities to check my work and learn what are the most efficient ways to do so.

 A possible challenge that we did not encounter was heavily formatting the information.
 Although we had to make some adjustments, the information provided was clear and well identified overall.
 We could be presented a datasheet that is not well structured, has lack of reliability if it is provided by a client, it's missing data and/or has deficiencies that we do not know about.
 Because of this our work could be correct but if the dataset is not reliable we would be presenting false information.